 As part of the inspection process, OFSTED will usually wish to speak to at least one member of the governing body - it is expected that this will include the Chair of Governors.

-Inspectors visited us twice in 2016/17, one to place us into special measures and a second time to restore us to 'good'.
+Inspectors last visited us in 2022.
+This was a section 8 inspection; the GOOD grade was maintained.
 Inspection updates come along regularly and are posted onto the governor blog.

 Inspectors would consider whether governors: